 - A host on the network was compromised using some other means besides account compromise

-We will release training sample data on the DreamPort website at least 14 days in advance of this RPE in the form of registered user accounts, machine-readable network configuration details and known good packet capture (PCAP) and log files.
+We will release training sample data on the DreamPort website at least 14 days in advance of this RPE in the form of registered user accounts, machine-readable network configuration details and known good packet capture (PCAP).
 During our training period, the network will be operated continually with normal logins, normal server and file share traffic and normal web browsing.
 We will not elaborate any further on 'network configuration details' as we want participants to identify the structure and source of this data on their own.
 Depending on feedback, we may release additional information but do not count on being given the answer key before the test.

 There will be multiple assumptions participants can make regarding the types of account activity they will see at layers 2 and 3 on this network: